Divine1/so-express-cra/README.md

 See if the output is in the way that you wanted your program to be like.

+You can see the clean url, `BrowserRouter` is used here

 Let me know if it helps :)